 Here’s what pre-practicum looks like:

 review the handouts, do the exercises and worksheets, and discuss with your classmates

 with live demos, breakout sessions, and Q&As led by faculty instructors

 independently and with your classmates

 with other students to build your chops and gain experience

 in weekly small-group sessions with mentor coaches and TAs

 with ADAPT Health Coach Training Program founder Chris Kresser

-This practicum period is what sets our program apart from just about any other coaching program you’ll find, as we are one of the only year-long programs that feature a full six months of practicum.
+This practicum period is what sets our program apart from just about any other coaching program you’ll find, as we are one of the only year-long programs that devotes half the course to the practicum.

 Here’s what practicum looks like: